neiman-marcus/terraform-aws-jenkins-ha-agents/README.md

 * Fargate agents instead of instances
 * Fargate master with EFS mount
+* EFS mount helper
 * Add instance protection to agents actively executing jobs
 * Add signaling to the master and agent bootstraping process
 * IAM policy document resources instead of plain json
-* Add the ability to include custom iam policy details from variable inputs
+* ~~Add the ability to include custom iam policy details from variable inputs~~ / Added in v2.5.0
-* Move towards launch templates instead of launch configuration
+* ~~Move towards launch templates instead of launch configuration~~ / Added in v2.5.0

 ## Authors